karthikbalajikb/WD-Weather-App/README.md

 * Get dynamic 5 days weather forecast based on the city selected
 * Dropdown with auto search enabled
 * Swipable UI when used on touch screens
+* Graphical Report - Pictorial represenation with graph chart for temperature vs time and wind speed vs time

 ## What could be done in more time

 1. USER INTERFACE

 * Changing background image or color based on climate
-* Graphical Report

 2. FUNCTIONALITY

 * Add more filters for search based on country,city,geolocation .
 * Adding google maps .
 * Showing up weather report in multiple temparture format ex: celsius,fahrenheit .
-* Pictorial represenation with graphs , charts for temperature vs time